Health care workers captured during COVID

 Books and print are close to Wiedner’s heart, “When a book is completed, there is this tactile, physical object that exists independently of changes in technology, that’s able to travel across the world and survive for decades, if not centuries.”
 Choosing the right paper is key, says Wiedner, “I’ve always wanted to create a book with Holmen TRND because it has this incredible texture and volume that I love.”

-As a graphic designer and and creative director on numerous art and photography projects, Wiedner is a believer in the power of print and muses on her own experience of digital consumption.
+As a graphic designer and creative director on numerous art and photography projects, Wiedner is a believer in the power of print and muses on her own experience of digital consumption.

 “I feel that my media consumption is an increasingly fragmented experience that involves scrolling content selected by an algorithm, without beginning or end.
 Print can still provide a space for self-contained narratives and complex ideas that are an expression of the particular individuality of the creator.
 Engaging with print takes time, but it also allows to connect deeply, which I think is something all art seeks to achieve."